9 minutes read ·

 First Utah Bank: Overview

 First Utah BankFirst Utah Bank was established in 1978 and is headquartered in Millcreek, Utah.
 It positions itself as a true community bank that is wholly owned and operated by people who live and work in Utah.
 The bank focuses on both personal and business banking, with a strong relationship-based approach and a visible emphasis on local decision-making.
-It also highlights its status as an SBA Preferred Lender, which is an important part of its business banking identity.
+It also highlights its status as an SBA-preferred lender, which is an important part of its business banking identity.

 First Utah Bank Customer Service